 The goals of this project are to 1) Enhance strategic prioritization of tributaries for nutrient load reductions.
 2) Connect watershed nutrient loading with degradation of coastal water quality and ecosystem services.
 3) Partition climate change impacts on coastal nutrient loading between shifts in tributary dynamics versus lake dynamics.

-- Rob Mooney presentation Society for Freshwater Science meeting in Detroit, MI, May 2018
+- Mooney, R., Society for Freshwater Science meeting, Detroit, MI, May 2018

 - Mooney, R. (NE CSC Graduate Fellow): UW Center for Limnology weekly seminar, April 19, 2017